WTFe-dev/whatthefe/src/posts/fe/ls-lint.md

 #### Examples

-Here’s a comparison of good and bad naming conventions for a `Foobar` React component as per the above rules.
+Here are some quick basic examples of good and bad naming conventions for a `Foobar` React component.
+More examples with different rules are [here](https://github.com/giri-jeedigunta/wtfe.dev/blob/main/docs/ls-lint/rules-example.md)

 ✅ **Good:**
 ```